 Second Harvest is an organization that rescues and prepares excess fresh food, which it then delivers daily to social service agencies in Toronto.
 Daniels has played an ongoing role as Presenting Sponsor of Toronto Taste for 25 years, Second Harvest’s annual gala fundraising event, as well as helping build a major extension on the organization’s warehouse in 2009.
 Members of the Daniels’ team enjoy participating in Second Harvest’s annual campaigns including Lunch Money Days, Hero Day and the holiday turkey drive.

-Habitat for Humanity
+Habitat for Humanity GTA

 Friends of Ruby

-Visions for Science
+Visions of Science

 Erin Mills Farmers Market

 To expand access to healthy food, in 2013 the Daniels team transformed land awaiting development in Erin Mills into a farmers’ market and urban farm.
 In 2016, the Erin Mills Farmers’ Market was established as a not-for-profit organization.
 In 2020, the market moved to its new permanent home within the courtyard of Arc Condominiums at the Daniels Erin Mills community.
 Food and urban agriculture Initiatives expand access to healthy food choices.
 They also demonstrate sustainability, well-being and education around food security and provide a platform to develop and nurture a spirit of community within residents of all ages and backgrounds.